 To celebrate its 20th anniversary, the Chandra team has released a collection of new images captured by the telescope, demonstrating its ability to produce beautiful but also scientifically-important observations.

 Abell 2146 This object is the result of a merger of two galaxy clusters.
-Galaxy clusters are the largest structures in the Universe held together by gravity.
+Galaxy clusters are the largest structures in the Universe held together by gravity, and it's thought that these objects grow so big through collisions.
 Credit: X-ray: NASA/CXC/Univ of Waterloo/H. Russell et al.; Optical: NASA/STScI

 Galactic Centre This is the centre of the Milky Way, our home Galaxy.
 The Milky Way contains a supermassive black hole about four million times the mass of the Sun.
 Credit: X-Ray: NASA/CXC/UMass/D. Wang et al.; Radio: SARAO/MeerKAT

-30 Doradus This is one of the largest star-forming regions near the Milky Way.
-Chandra observes gas heated to millions of degrees by streams of charged particles from hot young stars known as ‘stellar winds’.
+30 Doradus Also known as the Tarantula Nebula, this is one of the largest star-forming regions near the Milky Way.
+Chandra can observe gas that is being heated to millions of degrees by the streams of charged particles released by hot young stars, known as 'stellar winds'.
 Credit: NASA/CXC/Penn State Univ./L. Townsley et al.

-Cygnus OB2 This region contains stars even more massive than our Sun, which shoot out high-energy stellar winds that Chandra can detect in X-ray.
+Cygnus OB2 This region contains massive stars - even more massive than our Sun - that shoot high-energy stellar winds into the surrounding area, hitting cosmic gas and dust and generating vast amounts of energy that Chandra can detect in X-ray.
 Credit: X-ray: NASA/CXC/SAO/J. Drake et al; Optical:Univ. of Hertfordshire/INT/IPHAS; Infrared: NASA/JPL-Caltech/Spitzer

 NGC 604 Star-forming region NGC 604 is contained within galaxy Messier 33.
-About 200 hot, young, massive stars are contained within this region.
+About 200 hot, young, massive stars live in this region.
 Credit: X-ray: NASA/CXC/Univ. of Arkansas/K. Garofali et al.; Optical: NASA/AURA/STScI/J. Schmidt